|Description||Next to calcium, phosphorus is the most abundant mineral in the body, making up about 1% of total body weight.|

 Calcium, which gives strength to bones and teeth, needs to be combined with another mineral, such as phosphorous, to become stabilised before it can be effective.

-Phosphorus also helps to release energy from food as it plays an important role in the metabolism of carbohydrate, fat and protein.
+Phosphorus also helps to release energy from food as it plays an important role in the metabolism of carbohydrate, fat and protein, and also helps to keep cell membranes working as they should.

 EU NRV: 700mg